BotCity Studio SDKΒΆ

 Installing via GUI (graphical interface)ΒΆ

-Through the graphical interface, the Wizard will guide you through each step of the installation process.
+Through the graphical interface, the Wizard will guide you through each step of the installation process in an intuitive way, see the example below:

 Choose where to installΒΆ